mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 | Type | Description
 | --- | ---
-| [IPrintProperties](/reference/datagate/datagate-providers/i-print-properties.html) | The print properties for the specified format.
+| [IPrintProperties](/reference/datagate/datagate-providers/i-print-properties.html) | The print properties for the specified format, or null if the file is not a print file.

 ### void Open([AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html))